Avishti/41189-My-Reflection-Portfolio/My Reflective Portfolio.md

 #### What theory proved to be useful and why?
 What have I learnt from this?

-## *Week 2: Reflecting on my learning*
+# *Week 2: Reflecting on my learning*

-### *What insights have I gained?:*
+### *What insights have I gained?*
 Dynamic Complexity is all about the multiple dimensions of a problem and systematically testing them with conditions to collect data on their interactions.
 To do this, modelling has been adapted in today's society with the following six premises:
-Building blocks
+ - Building blocks
-Surprises
+ - Surprises
-Examples from many disciplines
+ - Examples from many disciplines
-Interdisciplinary modelling
+ - Interdisciplinary modelling
-Everyone can benefit from models
+ - Everyone can benefit from models
-No advanced mathematical backgrounds needed
+ - No advanced mathematical backgrounds needed

 An inclusion of all these premises can lead to a good model.
 The concept of Parsimony is important during the process of model thinking.
 It means the best model is always that which achieves the greatest realism with the least parameter complexity and the least model complexity.
 Realism and abstraction play key roles in modelling.
 Another aspect of modeling is capturing observations.
 Most people like to visualize and play around with a computer rather than be in the field.
 Being in the field is a lot more laborious, intense and  time consuming but with modelling it is faster and people are able to test many different conditions, analyse and collect data quicker.